© Roger Bultot

 “Me too,” he gurgled, dying.

-I wrote this in response to the Rochelle Wisoff-Fields photo writing challenge.
-The idea is to use the photo at the top of the page to write a piece of flash fiction no longer than 100 words.
-My story today is 98 words long.
+It’s been a while, but this morning, I decided to contribute to Rochelle Wisoff-Field‘s weekly photo writing challenge.
+The idea is to use the image above as the inspiration for crafting a piece of flash fiction no more than 100 words long.
+My word count is 100.

 The color adjustment of the photo made me feel apprehensive, as if I were looking at a horror film, one where the hero was about to be pounced upon by the monster at any moment.
 In this case, the monster is himself.